lissi-id/lissi-connect-nodejs-sample/README.md

     ISSUER=
     CREDENTIAL_DEFINITION_ID=

-> Please note that `AUTHORIZATION_URL`, `TOKEN_URL` and `CALLLBACK_URL` fields are required using the `passport-openidconnect` strategy, which we do not recommend as custom parameters are not supported by default.
-Instead, we would prefer the  [`openid-client`](https://www.passportjs.org/packages/openid-client/) strategy as it offers the possibility to discover the issuer endpoint through web finger URL

 Run `npm start`

-The application is accessible through `http://localhost:{process.env.PORT}` from where you can register and login through LissiConnect.
+The application is accessible through `http://localhost:{process.env.PORT}` from where you can register and login through Lissi Connect.

 ## Integration Guide

-More details concerning the integration of Lissi Connect through NodeJS available [here](integration-guide.md)
+To integrate Lissi Connect into you NodeJS application, please follow the [Integration Guide](integration-guide.md)